Networked Signal and Information Processing: Unified view

 \subsubsection{Stochastic Gradient Approximations}

-A common theme in many networked data processing applications is the limited access to the cost function \( J_k(\cdot) \) and its gradient \( \nabla J_k(\cdot) \), due to the fact that the cost \( J_k(\cdot) \) is defined as the expected value of some loss \( Q_k(\cdot; \x_k) \), where \( \x_k \) follows some unknown distribution.
+A common theme in many networked data processing applications is the limited access to the cost function \( J_k(\cdot) \) and its gradient \( \nabla J_k(\cdot) \), due to the fact that the cost \( J_k(\cdot) \) is defined as the expected value of the loss \( Q_k(\cdot; \x_{k, i}) \) and \( \x_{k, i} \) follows some \emph{unknown} distribution.
 As a result, gradient descent algorithms that rely on the use of the true gradient \( \nabla J_k(\cdot) \), are replaced by stochastic gradient algorithms, which employ an approximated gradient denoted by \( \widehat{\nabla J}_k(\cdot)\).
-The most common construction for a stochastic gradient approximation is to employ: where \( \x_{k, i} \) denotes a single sample of the variable \( \x_{k} \) obtained at time \( i \).
+The most common construction for a stochastic gradient approximation is to employ\iftoggle{short}{ \( \widehat{\nabla J}_k(\cdot) \triangleq \nabla Q(\cdot; \x_{k, i}) \),}{: } where \( \x_{k, i} \) denotes a single sample of the variable \( \x_{k} \) obtained at time \( i \).
 However, other constructions are possible depending on the setting.
-For example, we may envision a scenario where agent \( k \) is provided with several independent samples \( \{\x_{k, i, b}\}_{b_k=1}^{B_k} \) at time \( i \), allowing for the mini-batch construction: Alternatively, one may be faced with a situation where agents may be able to provide a gradient approximation only with some probability \( \pi_{k} \), either due to lack of data, slow or delayed updates, or computational failure.
-Such asynchronous behavior can be modeled via~\cite{Zhao15}: As a final example of commonly used constructions for stochastic gradient approximations, we note perturbed stochastic gradients of the form: where \( \boldsymbol{v}_{k, i} \) denotes some additional zero-mean noise.
-Examples of settings where additional noise is added to gradient approximations are plentiful, and include noise added due to quantization, noise used to ensure differential privacy~\cite{Dwork14}, or noise used to escape from saddle-points in nonconvex environments~\cite{Ge15, Vlaski19nonconvexP2}.
+For example, we may envision a scenario where agent \( k \) is provided with several independent samples \( \{\x_{k, i, b}\}_{b=1}^{B_k} \) at time \( i \), allowing for the mini-batch construction\iftoggle{short}{ \( \widehat{\nabla J}_k(\cdot) \triangleq \frac{1}{B_k}\sum_{b=1}^{B_k} \nabla Q(\cdot; \x_{k, i, b}) \).}{: } Alternatively, one may be faced with a situation where agents may be able to provide a gradient approximation only with some probability \( \pi_{k} \), either due to lack of data, slow or delayed updates, or computational failure.
+Such asynchronous behavior can be modeled via~\cite{Zhao15}: As a final example of commonly used constructions for stochastic gradient approximations, we note perturbed stochastic gradients of the form\iftoggle{short}{ \( \widehat{\nabla J}_k(\cdot) = \nabla Q(\cdot; \x_{k, i}) + \boldsymbol{r}_{k, i} \),}{: } where \( \boldsymbol{r}_{k, i} \) denotes some additional zero-mean noise.
+Examples of settings where additional noise is added to gradient approximations are plentiful, and include noise added due to quantization, noise used to ensure differential privacy\nottoggle{short}{~\cite{Dwork14}}, or noise used to escape from saddle-points in nonconvex environments~\iftoggle{short}{\cite{Vlaski19nonconvexP2}}{\cite{Ge15, Vlaski19nonconvexP2}}.
+As we will see in the learning guarantees that we survey further ahead, the performance of the algorithms based on stochastic gradient approximations will in some way depend on the quality of \( \widehat{\nabla J}_k(\cdot) \).
+Most commonly this is quantified through bounds on its variance. \begin{condition}{\textbf{(Variance of the Gradient Approximation).}} The gradient approximation \( \widehat{\nabla J}_k(\w_{k, i-1})\) is required to be unbiased with bounded variance as follows: Here, \( \beta_k^2, \sigma_k^2 \) denote non-negative constants, and \( w_k^o \) denotes an arbitrary reference point, most commonly the minimizing argument from~\eqref{eq:lin_obs_cost_model}. \end{condition} \noindentAs already shown in~\cite{Sayed22}, the zero-mean condition~\eqref{eq:zero_mean_cond} can be verified to hold for many popular constructions, including\iftoggle{short}{ the constructions listed above}{~\eqref{eq:construction_sgd}--\eqref{eq:construction_noisy}}.
+In~\eqref{eq:zero_mean_cond} and~\eqref{eq:variance_bound_error}, we condition on the current iterate \( \w_{k, i-1} \) and take expectation with respect to the remaining variability in generating the gradient approximation \( \widehat{\nabla J}_k(\w_{k, i-1}) \), which is the data available to agent \( k \) at time \( i \).
+For example, in the case of ordinary stochastic gradient descent\iftoggle{short}{ \( \widehat{\nabla J}_k(\cdot) \triangleq \nabla Q(\cdot; \x_{k, i}) \)}{~\eqref{eq:construction_sgd}}, this corresponds to \( \x_{k, i} \), which is generally assumed to be independent of \( \w_{k, i-1} \).
+Variance bounds of the form~\eqref{eq:variance_bound_error}, on the other hand, need to be verified for specific choices of loss functions \( Q(\cdot; \boldsymbol{x}_k) \), distributions of the data \( \x_{k, i} \), and gradient approximations \( \widehat{\nabla J}_k(\cdot) \).
+Nevertheless, the key take-away is that conditions of this form hold for most processing and learning problems of interest.
+The resulting constants \( \beta_k^2, \sigma_k^2 \) quantify the quality of the utilized gradient approximation.
+We list in Table~\ref{tab:gradient_noise} the relevant quantities for the mean-square error and logistic loss as examples.
+It is also useful to note that, given the constants \( \beta_k^2, \sigma_k^2 \) for an ordinary gradient approximation\nottoggle{short}{~\eqref{eq:construction_sgd}}, such as those listed in Table~\ref{tab:gradient_noise}, one can immediately recover those of the variants\iftoggle{short}{ listed above}{~\eqref{eq:construction_minibatch}--\eqref{eq:construction_noisy}}.
+This is illustrated in Table~\ref{tab:variations}.